 A set of values always has a middle, but just how representative of a data set is that middle?
 Democracy imbues morality into numbers.
-The…View More The Myth of the Political Center
+The idea that the majority view should carry the day anytime policy is up for debate is axiomatic to the idea that fairness lies in siding with the greatest number.
+Politics therefore often favors centrism.
+If the citizenry as a whole is considered as one enormous data set, it is impossible…View More The Myth of the Political Center

 Blind justice is a concept inherent to most Americans’ thinking about the nation’s legal framework.
-Equality comes from dispassionate analysis: judges and juries are not…View More Political Decisions and the “Human Element”
+Equality comes from dispassionate analysis: judges and juries are not to consider the person standing before them, but the facts and circumstances of an alleged aggression.
+Does analysis of these facts and circumstances rationally lead to the conclusion that the accused has committed the crime with which they are charged?
+The age, race, gender and personal creed of the person…View More Political Decisions and the “Human Element”

 A divisive politics is not necessarily a dysfunctional politics.
-Life is individualistic; an individual’s experiences are filtered through the lens of his or her own…View More Is Individualism Compatible with Democratic Strains of Thinking?
+Life is individualistic; an individual’s experiences are filtered through the lens of his or her own person.
+Personality, past experiences, values and desired ends: all of these create nuances in the rational process.
+The conclusions around which individuals orient their lives are moved by the substance of their lives, despite the absolute nature of reality.
+Two important codicils can be drawn from this: First, any politics…View More Is Individualism Compatible with Democratic Strains of Thinking?